valeman100/valeman100.github.io/_posts/2023-06-20-quantization.md

 git clone https://github.com/ggerganov/llama.cpp.git
 ```

-If we trained our model utilizing the huggingface packages or pytorch it's time to convert the model weights in a format called ggml and then from that checkpoint will be possible to generate the quantized transformer.
+If we trained the model utilizing the huggingface packages or pytorch it's time to convert the model weights in a format called ggml and then from that checkpoint will be possible to generate the quantized transformer.

 ## Compile, Convert, Quantize